datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/stripe-api.md

 On the API screen, select Stripe from list of API forms as shown in the image below.

-![Select Datadog API from available choices][image-6]
+![Select Stripe API from available choices][image-6]

 The following form will appear.
-Instructions can be found below on how to find the information required to fill each field on the Datadog API form.
+Instructions can be found below on how to find the information required to fill each field on the Stripe API form.

 Once you have filled out all the fields, press the green 'Save' button, and your API will be connected!

-![Datadog Form][image-1]
+![Stripe Form][image-1]

 ### Name